|ADVISORY BOARD CHAIR

 Ari Kaplan Advisors

 Ari Kaplan, who has been writing for ALM publications since the late 1990s, is the author of The Opportunity Maker: Strategies for Inspiring Your Legal Career Through Creative Networking and Business Development (Thomson-West, 2008) and Reinventing Professional Services: Building Your Business in the Digital Marketplace (Wiley, 2011), which was also released in Japanese.
 After nearly nine years practicing with large law firms in New York City, Kaplan, an inaugural Fastcase 50 honoree and a finalist for ILTA's 2015 Thought Leader of the Year award, has become a leading legal industry analyst.
 He is the principal researcher for a variety of widely distributed benchmarking reports and has also been the keynote speaker for events in Australia, Canada, the United Kingdom, and throughout the U.S. Kaplan is the founder of the Lawcountability business development platform, serves as a little league baseball coach, and is a two-time Ironman triathlon finisher.

 Director of Legal Technology

-Toyota Motor Sales
+Toyota Motor Sales, USA

 In his current role as Director of Legal Technology, Eric oversees eDiscovery and Litigation Support efforts, legal operations, and technology projects for the Toyota Legal One, the North American Legal department of Toyota Motor Sales, USA, Inc. He consults with legal teams on matter specific ESI collections, processing and production efforts.
 He also colloborates with services providers on refining methodologies to ensure a high-level of quality and efficiency.
 Prior to joining Toyota, Mr. Lieber worked as an Associate Director for Gibson, Dunn & Crutcher LLP, where he was responsible for application development and system implementations.
 Mr. Lieber has worked with legal technologies since 1993.